 Emergency Management Undergraduate Programs

-The expense associated with an undergraduate degree in emergency management is difficult to pin down.
-Costs can vary significantly by school.
-For example, in-state students pay an average of $9,139 per year in tuition and fees at public institutions, while out-of-state students pay nearly $23,000.
-A bachelor's degree in emergency management from a private college averages $31,231 per year.
-If you already have an associate's degree in emergency management, check with the college of your choice about applying your existing credits towards a bachelor's degree.
+The expense associated with an undergraduate degree in emergency management can vary significantly by school.
+For example, in-state students pay an average of $9,139 per year in tuition and fees at public institutions, while out-of-state students pay nearly $23,000 (2022 College Board average).
+A Bachelor's degree in emergency management from a private college averages $31,231 per year.
+Cost estimates reflect 2022 data; verify current tuition with individual institutions.
+If you already have an Associate's degree in emergency management, check with the college of your choice about applying your existing credits towards a Bachelor's degree.
 Additionally, some schools offer credit for prior police academy, fire academy, or military training.

 What are the entry requirements for undergraduate programs in emergency management?